 It’s no secret.
 The world is getting fatter.
 The obesity rate has been climbing for decades and it doesn’t appear to be stopping anytime soon.
 What is similarly concerning are the statistics on weight maintenance.
 Many are able to successfully lose weight, but very few are able to keep this weight off long-term, further facilitating the current crisis.
 It has been reported that as little as 15-20% of those who lose weight are able to sustain their loss over multiple years (1,2).

-To combat this statistic, it has become commonly proposed that slower rates of weight loss results in better long-term outcomes than more aggressive rates of weight loss (3).
-The rationale is that with a slower rate of loss, changes in lifestyle and diet are more gradual, and as such, are more likely to become permanent.
+To combat this statistic, it is commonly proposed that slower rates of weight loss are superior for long-term weight loss maintenance (3).
+The rationale is that with a slower rate of loss, changes in lifestyle and diet are more gradual, and as consequence, are more likely to be permanent.
 Thus, the individual will not revert back to their unhealthy ways and regain the weight they originally lost.

 This belief seems to have emerged as a reaction to nutritionally insufficient very-low-calorie diets in the 1960s and has since been propagated for over half a century (4).
 To this day, it is commonly recommended to not exceed 1-2 lbs of weight loss per week (5).
 Many textbooks echo this proclamation, with some reporting rates of weight loss greater than 2 lbs per week as dangerous, and that a rate of loss less than 1 lb per week may be ideal for obesity treatment (4).